Manchester United are looking to rival Chelsea in their pursuit of Edson Alvarez

-Manchester United are looking to rival Chelsea in their pursuit of 20-year-old midfielder Edson Alvarez.
+Manchester United are looking to rival Chelsea in their pursuit of 25-year-old midfielder Edson Alvarez.

 Manchester United were looking to bring in a midfielder during the summer transfer window.
 Eventually, Erik ten Hag opted to sign former Real Madrid midfielder Casemiro, but at the age of 30, it’s more of a short-term signing.